juanbkm/donor2019/content/modalities/financing-partnership-facilities/regional-cooperation-financing-partnership-facility.md

 * Investment Climate Facilitation Fund (ICFF), a trust fund financed by Japan
 * Asia Regional Trade and Connectivity Fund (ARTCF), a trust fund financed by the United Kingdom

-{{< dr-storybox src="images/modalities/adb-reg-ocean-pollution.jpg" url="" title="" align="right" alt="" caption="**Ocean Cleanup.** The Regional Cooperation and Integration Fund is providing $700,000 to the technical assistance [Regional: Promoting Action on Plastic Pollution from Source to Sea in Asia and the Pacific](https://www.adb.org/projects/53068-001/main), covering Indonesia, Myanmar, People's Republic of China, Thailand, and Viet Nam.
+{{< dr-artimage src="./images/modalities/adb-reg-ocean-pollution.jpg" width="80%" caption="**Ocean Cleanup.** The Regional Cooperation and Integration Fund is providing $700,000 to the technical assistance [Regional: Promoting Action on Plastic Pollution from Source to Sea in Asia and the Pacific](https://www.adb.org/projects/53068-001/main), covering Indonesia, Myanmar, People's Republic of China, Thailand, and Viet Nam.
 The project will support the development of action plans and policies to address marine plastic pollution and investments in reducing plastic pollution.
 It will also improve knowledge, regional cooperation, and financing for marine plastic pollution solutions." >}}

 RCIF is the backbone of the RCIFPF.
 As an ADB special fund, the RCIF is open to all the developing member countries and all the subregional cooperation programs of ADB, including the Central Asia Regional Economic Cooperation Program, the Greater Mekong Subregion Program, and the South Asia Subregional Economic Cooperation Program.